 The highest level of coverage, Comprehensive Taxi insurance protects both you and other road users in the event of an accident.
 While every insurance is different, a good Comprehensive policy might include compensation for medical treatment, accidental/cosmetic damage and, of course, coverage for damage in an accident to your taxi.

 While you might assume that Comprehensive would be the most expensive, this is often not the case.
-Our guide to Van insurance found Comprehensive almost 50% cheaper than Third Party focused policies, with research by uSwitch telling a similar story.
+Our research found Comprehensive almost 50% cheaper than Third Party focused policies, with research by uSwitch telling a similar story.

 As with other vehicle insurances, insurers will likely offer you additional protections that aren’t applied by default.
 Keep this in mind while shopping around—some providers will provide a combination of these as standard, some will charge extra and some may not offer it at all, so be sure to choose an insurer that offers you a complete policy.